akash-amdavadi/Simulation-of-an-Automatic-Emergency-Braking-AEB-System-in-MATLAB-Simulink/README.md

-# Simulation of an Automatic Emergency Braking (AEB) System in MATLAB/Simulink
+# MATLAB/Simulink-based Automatic Emergency Braking (AEB) system with TTC-based decision logic and virtual testing on dry, wet, and icy roads